 The best way to participate in the 2018 Pegasus World Cup is to create an account with an online racebook like Twin Spires.
 It will only take you a few minutes to sign up for an account and you will also receive a nice welcome bonus when you join.
 But the best thing is that you will have access to a live simulcast feed of every race on Pegasus day and the ability to access a full menu of horse race betting options.

 You can watch and bet the Pegasus World Cup on only device that has an Internet connection.
 This means you can use your tablet, smartphone, or computer to stream the races and make real time bets.
 Most racebooks will also give you free past performances so that you can handicap the races.
 This is a great value because past performances can cost as much as $3 per event.

-The advantages of a racebook account when it comes to the Pegasus World Cup are simply too great to ignore.
+The advantages of a horse betting account when it comes to the Pegasus World Cup are simply too great to ignore.
+Check our Bovada racebook review, Twinspires review or even our Betamerica review.
+All great choice if you are in the US.
+5Dimes review for folks anywhere!
 You should check out one of the racebooks we recommend and get started today!